samestrin/claude-to-chatgpt-digitalocean/README.md

 - 💦 Support streaming response
 - 🐻 Support claude-instant-1, claude-2 models

+A Node.js port, designed to deploy at Netlify, is available [samestrin/claude-to-chatgpt-netlify](https://github.com/samestrin/claude-to-chatgpt-netlify) here.

 ## Deploy to DigitalOcean

 Click this button to deploy the project to your DigitalOcean account: